HAQ-NAWAZ-MALIK/Google-Colab-projects/Detecting Fake News with Python and Machine Learning/Readme.md

 ## Conclusion

-This project demonstrates how to build a machine learning model to detect fake news using Python and popular libraries like Scikit-learn, Matplotlib, and Seaborn.
+This project demonstrates how  to detect fake news using Machine Learning Python and popular libraries like Scikit-learn, Matplotlib, and Seaborn.
 The model achieves a good accuracy, but it's important to note that it may still make some mistakes, and further improvements could be explored.